DARVINDROLE/DynamicDino/README.md

 - **Android Frontend:** Laukik Kande
 - **Backend & APIs:** Yashovardhan Poddar

-Made for Samsung Solve for Tomorrow 2025
+Made with for Samsung Solve for Tomorrow 2025

 ---